baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Bayesian Tests for Superiority, Equivalence, and Non-Inferiority Designs

-In the most general case, the Bayes factor (i.e., $BF_{01}$) can be calculated through division of the posterior odds by the prior odds (i.e., rearranging Eq.~\ref{eq_post_odds}):
+In the most general case, the Bayes factor (i.e., $\text{BF}_{01}$) can be calculated through division of the posterior odds by the prior odds (i.e., rearranging Equation~\ref{eq_post_odds}):

-accordingly, we can also calculate $BF_{10}$:
+accordingly, we can also calculate $\text{BF}_{10}$:

-Calculating Bayes factors this way often involves solving complex integrals (see, e.g., Eq.~\ref{eq_marginal_likelihood}; also cf. \citealp{WagenmakersLodewyckxKuriyal_2010}).
-Fortunately, there is a computational shortcut for the specific but very common scenario where we have a point null hypothesis and a complementary alternative hypothesis.
-This shortcut, which is called the Savage-Dickey density ratio \citetext{\citealp{DickeyLientz1970, KassRaftery1995}; see also \citealp{WagenmakersLodewyckxKuriyal_2010}, for an intuitive introduction}, is explained in the Appendix.
+Calculating Bayes factors this way often involves solving complex integrals \parencite[see, e.g., Equation~\ref{eq_marginal_likelihood}; also cf.][]{WagenmakersLodewyckxKuriyal_2010}.
+Fortunately, there is a computational shortcut for the specific but very common scenario where we have a point null hypothesis and a complementary interval alternative hypothesis.
+This shortcut, which is called the Savage-Dickey density ratio, takes the ratio of the density of the prior and posterior at the null value under the alternative hypothesis to calculate the Bayes factor; this is explained in more detail elsewhere \parencite{DickeyLientz1970, KassRaftery1995, WagenmakersLodewyckxKuriyal_2010, VanravenzwaaijEtz2021}.